 Welcome to the page where I tell you a bit about me.
 I have over 25 years of experience in social services, including more than a decade in mental health.
 I earned my Master of Social Work degree in 1997 from San Diego State University, and have been a licensed clinical social worker in Oregon for 12 years.
 I've lived in the Eugene-Springfield area for 28 years, and have been married to my wife Maryanne for 26 years.

 For seven years, I taught in the Social Sciences Department at Lane Community College.
-I’ve had the pleasure of teaching the following courses during this time: Introduction to Human Services, Crisis Intervention, Ethics & Law, Casework Interviewing, Advanced Counseling (Motivational Interviewing), Trauma Outcomes, Best Practices in Human Services, and Personal Effectiveness for the Human Services Worker.
-I have been teaching in the Master of Social Work program at Portland State University since Summer Term 2017.
+I’ve taught the following courses during this time: Introduction to Human Services, Crisis Intervention, Ethics & Law, Casework Interviewing, Advanced Counseling (Motivational Interviewing), Trauma Outcomes, Best Practices in Human Services, and Personal Effectiveness for the Human Services Worker.
+In addition, I have been teaching in the Master of Social Work program at Portland State University since Summer Term 2017.

 In addition, I am proud to say that I was selected to serve as a member of the NAMI Lane County Board of Directors in the Spring of 2017, and completed this term in March 2019.
 More on this wonderful organization here.

 To view my professional profile on LinkedIn, visit the following link: https://www.linkedin.com/in/gene-obersinner-99a62a53?trk=hp-identity-name.

 For more information about the counseling process and what it's all about, please see my page about this.

 One thing you may be wondering about me is the type of counseling theories and models I use.
 While I tend to draw from a variety of models, I most often use Motivational Interviewing (MI), Cognitive-Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Existential Therapy tools.
 To list all models that I use would be pretty exhaustive.
 I pay close attention to evidence-based practices for whatever problem(s) clients are coping with.

 More information on MI can be found at http://www.motivationalinterviewing.org/.
 A good site for CBT is http://www.cognitivetherapyguide.org/index.html.
 You are welcome to contact me at any time to inquire about my methodology.
 This is a very important thing to know about your therapist!